Ckath/fuf/README.md

 - preview showing `no preview configured`\
 you are lacking a program used to generate previews, change it in the script or install them
 - image previews not working\
-w3m is used to display the (generated) images, make sure your terminal supports this
+w3mimgdisplay is used to display the (generated) images, make sure your terminal supports this. even then its hacky at best
+- image previews misaligning\
+due to the nature of w3mimgdisplay this will differ ever so slightly per terminal/font, offsets `offset_h` and `offset_w` are available in the preview script to fix this
 - some file is not opening with fuf\
 either the open script isn't setup to open this filetype or you dont have any of the programs associated with the filetype installed. install the programs or edit/replace the open handler
 - the directory sizes are wrong\